 Derby Equity & Community Initiative

-The Kentucky Derby Festival is launching the Derby Equity & Community Initiative in 2021 with support from Churchill Downs and Humana, Inc. This partnership is a combined effort to incorporate equitable programming into the Derby season with the intention of directing economic impact and ensuring a sense of belonging to Louisville communities that have encountered a lack of access to those opportunities and the spirit of Derby season.
+The Kentucky Derby Festival launched the Derby Equity & Community Initiative in May 2021 with support from Churchill Downs and Humana, Inc. This partnership is a combined effort and aims to incorporate equitable programming into the Derby season with the intention of directing economic impact and ensuring a sense of belonging to Louisville communities that have encountered a lack of access to those opportunities and the spirit of Derby season.

-- An Advisory Committee including members of the community will also be set up to help select and determine which of these submitted events will become part of the Kentucky Derby Festival’s Official Schedule of Events.
+- An Advisory Committee including members representing the Kentucky Derby Festival, Churchill Downs and Humana, Inc., as well as the community will also be established to help select and determine which of the submitted events will be considered to be part of the Kentucky Derby Festival’s Official Schedule of Events.